breakin/snestistics/docs/tutorial-1.md

 label_0081B8:
     /* **         0081B8 5C BC 81 80 */ jmp.l label_8081BC
 ~~~~~~~~~~~~~~
 These two comments are automatically added.
 They signal that these labels is special somehow.
+We see that both jump to bank 80 to enable the fast ROM mode.

 Bonus
 ------------------------